btjones-me/public_transport_heatmap/README.md

 Useful for deciding where to live based on journey times (not distance) from areas of interest.

-Will work in a similar way to [mapnificent](https://www.mapnificent.net/london/) which is very useful, except this will be capable of visualising an extra dimension (all journey times displayed, not slicing at a given journey time for a given location)
+Will work in a similar way to [mapnificent](https://www.mapnificent.net/london/) which is very useful, except this will be capable of visualising an extra dimension (all journey times displayed, not slicing at a given journey time for a given location).
+It will also have better data, since this model takes into account average traffic on a given day of the year, all modes of public transport etc.